apioo/fusio-docs/docs/backend/api/operation.md

   Reference a PHP class which is available at your source code i.e. `App\Action\MyAction` the action class must implement the `Fusio\Engine\ActionInterface`.
 * __HTTP/HTTPS__
-  Invokes a HTTP url, it proxies the request to the endpoint and also adds Fusio specific information
+  Invokes an HTTP url, it proxies the request to the endpoint and also adds Fusio specific information

 ### Costs